tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

     ![Add an action is highlighted at the bottom of the Until dialog box.](images/Hands-onlabstep-by-step-MediaAIimages/media/image137.png "Select Add an action")

-    > NOTE: The Processing State is being polled here so it can easily be added to the database so the percentage complete can be displayed to the end-user within the web app more easily.
+    > **Note**: The Processing State is being polled here so it can easily be added to the database so the percentage complete can be displayed to the end-user within the web app more easily.
 Without this feature, the best practice would be to configure a callback with the initial Video Indexer call, so it can asynchronously notify when processing is completed.

 10. Select the **Choose an Azure function** action of the **Azure Functions** Connector.